Trump v. Slaughter: Humphrey's Executor

-Subsequent cases have developed and qualified this framework.
+Later cases

+During the twenty-first century, conservative justices declined to apply the Humphrey's Executor framework, instead focusing on whether removal restrictions impeded the President's ability to perform his constitutional duties.
 In Morrison v.
-Olson (1988), the Court sustained the independent counsel statute, holding that for-cause removal restrictions for a special prosecutor did not impermissibly interfere with the President's constitutional role.
+Olson (1988), the Court sustained the independent counsel statute, holding that for-cause removal restrictions for a special prosecutor did not impermissibly interfere with the President's constitutional role, but did not rely on the "quasi judicial" and "quasi legislative" framework of Humphrey's Executor.
+More recent decisions of the Roberts Court further eroded Humphrey's precedential value.
 In Free Enterprise Fund v.
-Public Company Accounting Oversight Board (2010), however, the Court invalidated a statutory scheme that subjected Board members to two layers of for-cause protection, finding that such "double insulation" unduly limited presidential oversight.
+Public Company Accounting Oversight Board (2010), the Court invalidated a statutory scheme that subjected Board members to two layers of for-cause protection, finding that such "double insulation" unduly limited presidential oversight.
 In Seila Law LLC v.
 Consumer Financial Protection Bureau (2020), the Court further limited Humphrey's Executor, holding that Congress may not insulate single-director independent agencies with significant executive authority from presidential removal at will.
 Collins v.
 Yellen (2021) extended this reasoning to the Federal Housing Finance Agency.

-The Court's decisions delineate a line between permissible and impermissible removal restrictions.
-While Humphrey's Executor continues to authorize for-cause protections for members of multimember commissions exercising adjudicatory or regulatory functions, more recent decisions emphasize that restrictions on principal officers who wield substantial executive power are inconsistent with constitutional separation of powers.
+The Court's decisions delineated a line between permissible and impermissible removal restrictions.
+While Humphrey's Executor continued to authorize for-cause protections for members of multimember commissions exercising adjudicatory or regulatory functions, more recent decisions emphasized that restrictions on principal officers who wield substantial executive power are inconsistent with constitutional separation of powers.

 Lower court history

-In March 2025, president Donald Trump fired two members of the Federal Trade Commission, Rebecca Slaughter and Alvaro Bedoya who were affiliated with the Democratic Party.
+Part of the goal of the conservative political initiative Project 2025, which supported the second term of President Donald Trump, was to overturn Humphrey's Executor.
+In March 2025, president Donald Trump fired two members of the Federal Trade Commission, Rebecca Slaughter and Alvaro Bedoya, who were affiliated with the Democratic Party.
 On March 27, Slaughter and Bedoya sued Trump, alleging that their removals were unlawful.
-On July 17, the U.S. District Court for the District of Columbia held that the attempt to remove Slaughter was unlawful.
+On July 17, Judge Loren AliKhan of the U.S. District Court for the District of Columbia held that the attempt to remove Slaughter was unlawful.
 The court reinstated her to her position and enjoined the government from interfering with her ability to perform her duties.
 The court emphasized that the removal protections for FTC Commissioners (for cause only) remain valid under current Supreme Court doctrine.
 The government sought stays of that order.
 Initially, the District Court denied emergency stay requests.
 Then, on September 2, the U.S. Court of Appeals for the D.C.
 Circuit denied a request by the Department of Justice to block Slaughter from returning to work.
 The appeals court noted that the government was unlikely to succeed on the merits because Supreme Court precedent is binding and directly applicable.